Training with Weighted Vests

 By Annette Lang, NASM, NSCA, ACE

 I remember the first time I added resistance to my torso for exercise, I was working at a health club in Florida and we used to have to push each other through grueling one-set-to-failure sets.
 I was never very good at chin ups, so my workout partner suggested I try negative only with extra resistance to get stronger.
 I was extremely sore the next day-and loved it!
-I continued training with extra resistance in my efforts to get better at chin ups, but never experimented with a weighted vest until I bought a bulky one quite a few years ago.
+I continued training with extra resistance in my efforts to get better at chin ups, but never experimented with training with weighted vests until I bought a bulky one quite a few years ago.

 Several factors contributed to my interest in a weighted vest.
 I had read about the potential benefits of adding weight to help increase bone density, and being a personal trainer whose clients were getting older, I checked out some of the research.
 Also, I had heard about the use of deep pressure and weighted vests to treat children with sensory integration disorder, and that the weight vests helped to calm them down and improve concentration.